DamianOsipiuk/vue-query/docs/guides/ssr.md

 </script>
 ```

 As demonstrated, it's fine to prefetch some queries and let others fetch on the queryClient.
-This means you can control what content server renders or not by adding or removing `prefetchQuery` for a specific query.
+This means you can control what content server renders or not by adding or removing `prefetchQuery` or `suspense` for a specific query.

 ## Using Vite SSR